Aspasia Manos: A bond considered unequal

 However, the relationship of Alexander I and Aspasia did not only have enemies.
 The Greek royal dynasty was indeed of German origin and to find Byzantine ancestors to them they had to go back to the Middle Ages.
 In these circumstances, the union of the monarch and his fiancée would effectively Hellenize the dynasty, which would not displease all the Greeks.
 Finally, in the same foreign powers, particularly the British Embassy, the assumption of this marriage was seen favorably.
 Indeed, the influence of Aspasia on the sovereign was found to be positive, because she gave to him the strength to remain in the throne.
-The official visit of Prince Arthur, Duke of Connaught and Strathearn, to Athens in March 1918 also confirmed the support of the United Kingdom to the marriage project.
+The official visit of Alexander's great-uncle Prince Arthur, Duke of Connaught and Strathearn, to Athens in March 1918 also confirmed the support of the United Kingdom to the marriage project.
 The son of Queen Victoria in fact requested to meet Aspasia and then told Alexander I that if he had been younger, he too would have sought to marry her.

 Scandalous marriage

 Secret wedding

 Faced with the complete opposition of both the government and royal family, Alexander I and Aspasia decided to marry secretly.
 With the help of Aspasia's brother-in-law, Christos Zalokostas, and after three attempts, the couple managed to be wedded by the Archimandrite Zacharistas in the evening of 17 November 1919.
 After the ceremony (which also included a civil wedding), the archimandrite swore to keep silent about it, but he quickly broke his promise and confessed the whole affair to the Metropolitan Meletius III of Athens.
+Through her marriage, she and her descendants would become the only ethnically Greek members of the Greek royal family, which originated in Denmark.

 According to the Greek constitution, members of the royal family are not only obliged to obtain the permission of the sovereign to marry but also of the head of the Church of Greece.
 By marrying Aspasia without the consent of the Metropolitan, Alexander I had not complied with the law, causing a huge scandal in the country.
 Although the marriage of the young couple was retroactively recognized as legal (but non-dynastic) following Alexander's death, Aspasia was never entitled to be known as "Queen of the Hellenes"; she was instead styled "Madame Manos".